 The recipient of the Pat Shell Scholarship will be encouraged to share her learning and expertise by making a presentation at the TCWSE Annual Conference.

-The 2020 Pat Shell Scholarship will be presented during the Awards Luncheon at the 2020 TCWSE Conference, January 25-26, Hilton Austin Hotel.
+The 2024 Pat Shell Scholarship will be presented during the Awards Luncheon at the January 2024 TCWSE Conference in Austin.

 PATRICIA M. SHELL

 Pat Shell, retired from the superintendency in Brazosport ISD, spent a lifetime mentoring leaders across the state and the nation.
 Educators turned to her for mentoring because of the philosophy by which she lived throughout her career: